 4,86 5,3 5,5

-Thus, the morbidity rate with temporary disability of the engineer of shop services for the above nosological forms of diseases, even with the same gender and length of service, would be higher than the engineer of plant management, as evidenced by standardized indicators.
+Thus, the incidence of illness with temporary disability of engineering and technical personnel of shop services for the above nosological forms of diseases, even with the same gender and length of service, would be higher than the engineering and technical personnel of the plant management, as evidenced by standardized indicators.

-Further study of temporary disability was carried out by us in a professional context.
-The engineering staff of the enterprise was divided into 3 professional groups: managers, engineers and foremen.
+We further studied temporary disability from a professional perspective.
+The company's engineering staff was divided into 3 professional groups: managers, engineers and craftsmen.

-The age-sex characteristics of these groups have already been mentioned in the section characterizing the incidence according to the data of negotiability.
+The age-sex characteristics of these groups have already been discussed in the section characterizing the incidence of diseases according to the data on appeal.

-The study of temporary disability of persons belonging to the specified professional groups showed that the highest average long-term levels of it were revealed in the group of engineers, in the second place - foremen, in the third - managers (Table 2).
+The study of temporary disability of persons belonging to the specified professional groups showed that the highest average long-term levels were identified in the group of engineers, in second place were foremen, and in third place were managers (Table 2).

 table 2